MicrosoftDocs/powerquery-docs/powerquery-docs/add-custom-column.md

 ![Custom column command on the Add column tab](images/me-add-custom-column-icon.png "Custom column command on the Add column tab")

 The **Custom column** dialog box appears.
-This is where you define the formula to create your column.
+This dialog box is where you define the formula to create your column.

 ![Custom column dialog box](images/me-add-custom-column-window.png "Custom column dialog box")